Opening a Dutch Savings Account in the Netherlands.

 Find and compare the best interest rates for Dutch Savings accounts

 This article is published 23 september 2023.
-Last Updated on 13 februari 2024.
+Last Updated on 12 november 2024.

 Saving accounts in the Netherlands, like in many other countries, are financial products offered by banks and other financial institutions that allow individuals to save money while earning a modest amount of interest.
 In the Netherlands, 100.000 euro is covered by DNB.